Jev1337/NiceFlor-Encoder/README.md

 ## Credits

-[Kaiju](https://rolling.pandwarf.com/): This helped me with confirming that the code works perfectly.
+[Kaiju](https://rolling.pandwarf.com/): This helped me with confirming that the encoder works perfectly.

 [rtl_433](https://github.com/merbanan/rtl_433/): This helped me with the python code, as it was not originaly mine.
 I modified it in a way it displays the encbuff which we use to transmit using RF433_Send library on Arduino